Adjusting journal entries: Types, examples, and how to record

 Bad debt expense also supports compliance with standards like ASC 326 (Current Expected Credit Losses), which requires businesses to estimate future credit losses and not just wait until they happen.

 Adjusting journal entries are made at the end of each reporting period, usually monthly, quarterly, or annually.
-For most companies, these entries are part of the monthly close and reviewed before financials are finalized.
+For most companies, these entries are part of the month-end close process and reviewed before financials are finalized.

 The actual time it takes to prepare each entry can range from a few minutes to several hours.
 It depends on how complex the adjustment is, how much supporting data you need, and whether you use manual or automated processes.
 Entries tied to depreciation or prepaid expenses are often quick.
 Others, like revenue recognition or contract liabilities, may take longer and require cross-team input.